sdogukan/send-sms-app/README.md

 ## Usage

+1. Create a new file named .env in the project's root directory.

-1. Open the .env file and add the following environment variables, replacing the placeholders with your actual Twilio account credentials and phone numbers:
+2. Open the .env file and add the following environment variables, replacing the placeholders with your actual Twilio account credentials and phone numbers:

     ```bash
     TWILIO_ACCOUNT_SID=your_twilio_account_sid